anima-wg/constrained-6tisch-anima-dtls-join-proxy/draft-vanderstok-anima-constrained-join-proxy.md

 # Acknowledgements

-Much of this text is inspired by {{I-D.kumar-dice-dtls-relay}}.
 Many thanks for the comments by Brian Carpenter.

+# Contributors

+Sandeep Kumar, Sye loong Keoh, and Oscar Garcia-Morchon are the co-authors of the draft-kumar-dice-dtls-relay-02.
+Their draft has served as a basis for this document.
+Much text from their draft is copied over to this draft.

 # Changelog

+## 00 to 01

+   * added Contributors section

 ## 00 to 00